emaphp/magento2-module-vuewidget/README.md

 </page>
 ```

-Run `npm run build` and clear cache to see the changes.
+Add this new component to the entry list in `rollup.config.js`.
+Run `npm run build`, rebuild the layout and clear cache.
+You should now be able to see the changes.

 ### Data provider

-There will be times that you'll need to pass data to a component as an array (or an object).
-Encoding them as props might work at first but it's kind of cumbersome.
-In order to pass complex data to a component we'll use a *data provider*.
-A *data provider* is a form of *dependency injection* that will allow you to share a set of data across all components within a block.
+There will be times that you'll need to pass data to a component as an array/object.
+Encoding them as props might work at first but doing that for each value it's kind of cumbersome.
+In order to pass complex data to a component we'll use a common pattern used in Vue components called *Data Provider*.
+A *Data Provider* is a form of *dependency injection* that will allow you to share a set of data across all components within a block.
 This object will be generated whenever you set a `provider` property on the `vueapp` initializer.

 ```html
 <!-- File: view/frontend/templates/data-provider-example.phtml -->